In this Article

 Having a BMI higher than 30 during pregnancy can cause reduced blood flow in the body, enhancing the formation of clots.

-As a pregnant woman, you are prone to constantly worrying for both your health and your baby’s.
+As a pregnant woman, you are prone to constantly worrying for both your and your baby’s health.
 Instead of fretting about another possible danger, just take note of all the signs your body is trying to show you.
-If you find yourself facing any of the following symptoms, you could have a blood clot and need to go to the emergency room immediately.
+If you find yourself facing any of the following symptoms, it’s best to seek medical attention immediately:

 - Chest ache or tightness